-All agreements must include standard terms, such as the name and contact details for each party, the address of the premises, how much rent you pay and any terms of the agreement.
+All agreements must include standard terms, such as the name and contact details for each party, the address of the premises, how much rent you pay, and any terms of the agreement.
+The agreement must also state the date that the rent was last increased for the rental premises, except for public housing, state employee housing, and government funded accommodation where the rent amount is calculated based on the tenant's income (such as community housing).

 Your lessor or provider must not include any extra terms or clauses in the agreement that contradict what the Act says.